High court won’t hear Mississippi lawsuit over talcum powder - NewsBreak

 High court won’t hear Mississippi lawsuit over talcum powder

-WASHINGTON (AP) — The Supreme Court on Monday turned away a request by to halt a Mississippi lawsuit over its talcum power products.
+WASHINGTON (AP) — The Supreme Court on Monday turned away a request by Johnson & Johnson to halt a Mississippi lawsuit over its talcum powder products.

 As is typical, the high court did not say anything in turning away the case, which was included in a long list of cases the court said it would not hear.